 - Ambrose Bierce

 Learn to respond, rather than react.
 Usually, when we are angry we react.
 We want to retaliate rather than rationalize.
 Along with erratic breathing, tight facial muscles, and rigid body parts, we reach a stage where we lose our rationality.
 No good can come when one reacts when consumed with any negative emotions.
 The best solution to this problem would be to take a step back, pause, and reflect.
-One can try any of the above 3 techniques which are quite effective to learn how to control anger and emotions.
+One can try any of the above 3 techniques which are quite effective in learning how to control anger and emotions.

 Various anger management exercises and techniques also focus on learning to manage your reactions.
-Getting angry may be inevitable after all, however managing our reactions can be in our control.
+Getting angry may be inevitable after all, however, managing our reactions can be in our control.
 Sometimes our reactions can cause irreparable damage to the situation.
 Hence before we can react unfavorably, it will be better if we just pause and take a break.
 Rationalize the situation and then respond accordingly.

 5. Another anger management exercise - Control your actions